SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## trace

-<details><summary><small>A trace operator acts as a highly sophisticated filter to connect the dots across different log messages.
-You can use any identifying value with a trace operator (such as a user ID, IP address, session ID, etc.) to retrieve a comprehensive set of activity associated to that original ID.</small></summary>
+<details><summary><small>The <code>trace</code> operator acts as a highly sophisticated filter to connect the dots across different log messages.
+You can use any identifying value with a trace operator, such as a user ID, IP address, or session ID, to retrieve a comprehensive set of activity associated to that original ID.</small></summary>

 Trace operators require the following: